ivakoleva/javacourse181105/HOMEWORK.md

     * print all suppressed as well

 * add dateOfCreation to person/company
-* deprecate age (rewrite, bridge to dateOfCreation and/or mark as deprecated)
+* deprecate dateOfBirth (rewrite, bridge to dateOfCreation and/or mark as deprecated)
-* calculate age in a dynamic fashion when printing Ageables
+* calculate dateOfBirth in a dynamic fashion when printing Ageables

 06.11: